-Here is sweet little girls dress.
-My mom and dad got her this dress at Von Maur in Bloomington, Illinois after trying on a couple of dresses but this is what she chose without any persuasion from mommy.
+Here is my sweet little girl’s dress.
+My mom got her this dress at Von Maur in Bloomington, Illinois, after trying on a couple of dresses, but this is what she chose with no persuasion from mommy.
 We told her while planning that this was her wedding too and to this day (at age 10) she still says “our wedding” when talking about the day.
 I love that.

 Here is mine and let me tell you the story behind it before I show it to you.
-So I had planned to get all the girls together and go down to central Illinois to dress shop down there because my parents had just been taken in the night transferred there and I wanted my mom to be a part of this.
+So I had planned to get all the girls together and go down to central Illinois to dress shop down there because my parents lived there and I wanted my mom to be part of the dress shopping.

-But after dieting for months, I took it to the seamstress to take off the train and to take it in a few sizes…yeah baby!!…and here is what it looked like on my wedding night:
+After dieting for months, I took it to the seamstress to take off the train and to take it in a few sizes, and here is what it looked like on my wedding night: